Sport Club Penedense

 Sport Club Penedense is a Brazilian football club based in Penedo, Alagoas.
-The senior team currently doesn't play in any league, having last participated in the Campeonato Alagoano Segunda Divisão in the 2019 season.
+The senior team currently competes in the Campeonato Alagoano, and the Campeonato Brasileiro Série D.

 History

 The club was founded on 3 January 1909.
 Penedense won the Campeonato Alagoano Second Level in 2000 and in 2004.
 They finished in the second position in the Campeonato Alagoano Second Level in 2011, losing the competition to CEO and thus they were promoted to the 2012 Campeonato Alagoano.